Ash1327/Signup_page/README.md

 # 🤝 Contributing

 We ❤️ contributions!
-Follow these steps:
+Follow these steps:<br>
 1️⃣ Fork the repository 🍴<br>
 2️⃣ Create a new branch (feature-branch) 🌿<br>
 3️⃣ Commit changes (git commit -m 'Add new feature') 📝<br>